nguyenphuc1995/Navigation/README.md

 ## Usage
 If you have already the Google map object:
 ```
-Step 1: New Navigation object
+Step 1: New GLOBAL Navigation object
-Navigation navigation;

-navigation = new Navigation(this, googleMap,mode,GoogleApiDirectionKey);
+Navigation navigation = new Navigation;

+//dont new Navigation once again

+Step 2: Set some objects

+navigation.setData(this,googlemap,mode,GoogleApiDirectionKey)

 //this is your activity.